Virtual Environments

 Where do I run these commands?

-All commands below should be run from the Anaconda Prompt or a terminal window (e.g. within RStudio or VS Code) from the root of your project’s directory.
+All commands below should be run from the Command Prompt or a terminal window (e.g. within RStudio or VS Code) from the root of your project’s directory.

 1. Initialize a new environment (optionally specifying a version of Python and/or a list of packages) using one of the options below.
 You should replace my_env with a descriptive name specific to your project.

-conda install pandas # install default version of pandas
+python -m pip install package_name # install default version of package

 It’s best practice to specify the version number associated with a package to ensure that changes in packages over time don’t affect the reproducibility of your code.